Rowan University: Athletics

 Rowan University has 18 sports teams (8 men's and 10 women's).
 The football, field hockey, and track & field teams compete at John Page Memorial Field at Coach Richard Wackar Stadium.
 The basketball, volleyball, and swimming & diving teams call Esbjornson Gymnasium home.
 Women's lacrosse and the men's and women's soccer teams play at the Rowan Soccer and Lacrosse Complex.
 The baseball and softball teams have their own, dedicated facilities on campus.
-Rowan's teams are known as the Profs (short for Professors, a nod to the University's 1923 opening as a school to train educators), and the mascot is named Whoo RU.
-Rowan also has club teams for: archery, ballroom dance, baseball, men's and women's basketball, cheerleading, crew, cycling, dance, equestrian, fencing, field hockey, fishing, golf, men's and women's ice hockey, karate, men's and women's lacrosse, mixed martial arts (MMA), outdoors, paintball, powerlifting, Quidditch, racquetball, rock climbing, roller hockey, men's and women's rugby, skateboarding, ski and snowboarding, men's and women's soccer, softball, street hockey, swimming, table tennis, tennis, ultimate Frisbee, men's and women's volleyball, and wrestling.
+Rowan's teams are known as the Profs (short for Professors, a nod to the university's 1923 opening as a school to train educators), and the mascot is named Whoo RU.
+Rowan also has club teams for: archery, ballroom dance, baseball, men's and women's basketball, cheerleading, crew, cycling, dance, equestrian, esports, fencing, field hockey, fishing, golf, men's and women's ice hockey, karate, men's and women's lacrosse, mixed martial arts (MMA), outdoors, paintball, powerlifting, quidditch, racquetball, rock climbing, roller hockey, men's and women's rugby, skateboarding, ski and snowboarding, men's and women's soccer, softball, street hockey, swimming, table tennis, tennis, ultimate Frisbee, men's and women's volleyball, and wrestling.

 A member of the NCAA in Division III, competing in the New Jersey Athletic Conference (NJAC), the sports teams at Rowan University have had some success on a national level.
 The Profs football team is regularly a contender for the national title, having gone to the Amos Alonzo Stagg Bowl five times (1999, 1998, 1996, 1995, 1993) and the national semifinals in 1992, 1997, 2001, 2004 and 2005.

 The women's field hockey team won the national championship in 2002 and had a perfect season of 21 wins and no losses.
 The men's basketball team has made the NCAA Division III National Championship Tournament 12 times, winning the national title in 1996.
 The men's soccer team has made the NCAA Division III National Championship Tournament 24 times, resulting in seven trips to the national semifinals.
-Rowan men's soccer has won national titles in both 1981 and 1990, finished second in 1979 and 2000, and third in 1980, 1985 and 1998.
+Rowan men's soccer has won national titles in both 1981 and 1990, finished second in 1979 and 2000, and third in 1980, 1985, and 1998.
 The baseball team has won the NCAA Division III National Championship in 1978 and 1979, while making appearances in the NCAA Division III World Series in 2004, 2005, and 2021.
 Rowan hosted the Division III National Championship Tournament Final Four for men's soccer in 2000, women's lacrosse in 2002, and field hockey in 2022.

 Student life

 Student Center

 The Chamberlain Student Center is the main location for dining on campus.
 Dining options include the Owl's Nest restaurant, Peet's Coffee, Grill Nation, Jersey Mike's Subs, Freshens, Sono, Crust, Chef Jet, Smoked, Breakfast & Co., Bowl Life, Pop Up, and the Marketplace convenience store.
 The Student Center is also home to the Student Government Association, Conference and Event Services, the Greek Affairs Office, Student Activities, the Mailroom, and the Information Desk.
-Students and staff also get their RowanCard ID here.